cstkennedy/cs330-examples/ReviewSessions.md

   The recording of the Review Session is available [here](https://youtu.be/YYdsnny1KB4).

-%if _ignore
+# Review Session 5: Pointer Mechanics

+  This set of examples reviews the mechanics of pointers..

+  **There is no corresponding recording.**

+  All source code is available in \ExampleZip{Review-05-Pointer-Review.zip} under the [Example Code](../ReviewExampleCode) section of the course site.

 # Review Session 6: Inheritance

   During this Review Session, we discussed the C++ mechanics used when implementing inheritance.

-This includes:
+  Example 1 focuses on:

   * Virtual Functions
   * Pure Virtual Functions
   * Dynamic Binding

-  The Shapes Example demonstrates virtual functions **and** pure virtual functions.
-I briefly discussed the Factory Model and presented a basic implementaion.

-  The recording of the Review Session is available [here](https://www.youtube.com/watch?v=sdxpQ5LXPN0).
+  Example 2 introduces the Factory Model.

+  Examples 3 through 6 add a
+  `ShapeCollection` container and discuss extensions to the `Shape` and `ShapeFactory` interfaces.

+  Part 1 of the review (Examples 1-2) is available [here](https://youtu.be/IOYXiufiI0o), and Part 2 (Examples 3-6) is available [here](https://youtu.be/pBZRJIgS3HI)

-  All source code is available in Review-03.zip under the [Example Code](../ReviewExampleCode) section of the course site.
+  All source code is available in \ExampleZip{Review-06-CPP-Shapes.zip} the [Example Code](../ReviewExampleCode) section of the course site.

+%if _ignoreForNow

 # Review Session 4: Assignment 3 Postmortem